 In Year 2, students are required to attend classes for one afternoon every second week for the first semester (September to December).
 For the second semester, students will be undertaking a research study and completing their dissertation, therefore students are only required to attend individual supervision sessions.

-A range of continuous assessments are used across the modules.
-These include essays, oral presentations, reflective reports, practice innovation reports and professional portfolios.
+Assessment: A range of continuous assessments are used across the modules.
+These include essays, oral presentations, reflective reports, practice innovation reports, and professional portfolios.

 Why Choose This Course

-The Masters in Nursing Studies is designed so that you can apply what you learn in each module to an area that is of specific interest to you.
+This Masters in Nursing Studies is designed so that you can apply what you learn in each module to an area that is of specific interest to you.
 This allows for the tailoring of the programme to meet your professional and personal needs.
-In addition we recognise that the majority of students also work full-time, and therefore the programme offers a blended learning approach which combines online and face-to-face teaching and learning.
+In addition, we recognise that the majority of students also work full-time, and therefore the programme offers a blended learning approach that combines online and face-to-face teaching and learning.

 Skills and Careers Information

-- Have a minimum of an honours primary degree in Nursing, Midwifery or equivalent qualification approved by the College of Medicine and Health)
+- Have a minimum of an honours primary degree (NFQ, Level 8) in Nursing, Midwifery or equivalent qualification approved by the College of Medicine and Health)

 English Language Requirements